Path Tracer

 |

 Antialiasing | These options allow for different methods of reducing aliasing.
-For more about aliasing and anti-aliasing, see here… [LINK]
+For more about aliasing, see here our page on Antialiasing

 |

 AI Denoiser | Uses an AI denoiser to denoie the final refined result.
-Each denoiser uses data from the GBuffer to denoise the scene, so reflective and refractive surfaces can often get denoised more aggressively than expected and often arent suitable or denoising..
+Each denoiser uses data from the GBuffer to denoise the scene, so reflective and refractive surfaces can often get denoised more aggressively than expected and often arent suitable or denoising.

 |